 Addiction doesn’t happen right away.
 When individuals take drugs or drink alcohol, many do so without becoming addicted.
 Several circumstances must line to create an addiction in the user.
 There are six stages of addiction, known as the addiction cycle.
 This cycle can occur over a short period or much more gradually, depending on the individual.

 The stages of the addiction cycle are as follows:

 The cycle of addiction begins from the first moment the individual comes into contact with the substance in question.
-It could be as innocent as the first sip of beer at a party, or pain-relieving prescription medicine taken under the advice of a doctor.
-It could also be an illegal drug taken due to peer pressure from friends.
+It could be as innocent as the first sip of beer at a party, or pain-relieving prescription medicine taken under the advice of a doctor, or it could also be an illegal drug taken due to peer pressure from friends.
 In most cases, the user will not become addicted, but many do.
-Several factors, such as depression or a family history of substance abuse, can increase the likelihood of developing an addiction.
+Several factors, such as depression, or a family history of substance abuse, can increase the likelihood of developing an addiction.

 Dependence occurs when the body or brain becomes reliant on the drug to function properly.
 Often the user will not feel normal until they take the substance, and experience withdrawal symptoms when they are without it.

 Once the user has reached the addiction stage, the substance will have completely taken over their life.
 Addiction can be defined as a mental health disorder characterised by a compulsive physiological or psychological need for a habit-forming substance, despite harmful consequences.
 The addict’s relationships, career, finances, and mental and physical health will all take a toll.